pedrohrigolin/Toastlet-Notify-JS/readme.md

 - Consider adding delay between notification calls if sequential display is needed
 - See [Smart Behavior and UX](#-smart-behavior-and-ux) section for more details

+**Performance degradation after many notifications:**
+- Not an issue with this library - all resources are properly cleaned up
+- Event listeners are automatically removed when notifications are dismissed
+- Memory is efficiently reclaimed through complete reference cleanup
+- No memory leaks even with frequent notification calls

 ---

 ## 🛡️ Compatibility